Chapter 22

 Ernest, still dazed, turned his attention to me, and blinked more rapidly, obviously doubting his eyes.
-“You will never believe this,” he said, “but I’m hallucinating that I’m standing in front of me – right there.”
+“I must be hallucinating,” he said.
+“It looks like I’m standing in front of me—right there.”
 He pointed at me.

-“It’s not an hallucination,” said Wilbur.
+“It’s not a hallucination,” said Wilbur.
 “Ernest d’Alembert, meet Steven Stone.
-When you were transported to 2025, he also transported – from then to now.”
+When you were transported to 2030, he also transported—from then to now.”

 My frustration built.
 “And I was supposed to have transported back when you returned here.”
 I turned to Wilbur.
 “What went wrong?”

 “I don’t know.”
-He studied the time viewer, thinner smoke rising.
+He studied the time viewer, thinner smoke now rising from it.
 “This is most puzzling.
 Not only your failure to be transported, but Ernest’s appearance here.”
 He turned to Ernest who was making efforts to stand up.
 Diffidently, I leant him a hand.
 “In the original transfer, neither of you moved in space, only time, so I expected you to return to now beside the stream where you were.”

-“Am I supposed to understand this?” asked Ernest.
+“Am I supposed to understand that?” asked Ernest.

 “Sorry,” said Wilbur.
 “Not yet.
 A long story.
 Later.
 First, how are you feeling?”

 “Fine, but a little tired.”
 He took a seat.
-“Then again, that has been a problem ever since I left here – or now, I suppose.”
+“Then again, that’s been a problem ever since I left here—or now, I suppose.”
 His eyes narrowed in puzzlement.
 “I thought you told me the time viewer could only view the past.”

 “Have I changed history?
 I did my best not to interact.”